 John L. Rustin is President and Executive Director of the North Carolina Family Policy Council.
 A 25-year veteran of North Carolina’s political and public policy arena, John returned to lead the Council in May 2013 after serving four years as Executive Director of the North Carolina FreeEnterprise Foundation, a business-oriented political research organization.

-John is a graduate of the University of North Carolina at Chapel Hill and lives with his wife and two teenage children in Raleigh.
+John is a graduate of the University of North Carolina at Chapel Hill and lives with his wife and two children in Raleigh.
 He is a member of Church of the Apostles where he enjoys running sound for the worship team about once a month.
 John is an avid cyclist, snow skier, all-around tinkerer, and enjoys spending time with his family.

 Jere Z. Royall has served as Director of Community Impact and Counsel for the North Carolina Family Policy Council since 2000.
 Prior to that, he helped manage his family’s retail furniture business for 17 years and then served as a lay minister with a Raleigh church for 8 years.